 On the flip side, a large furnace will frequently cycle, causing the components to wear and tear faster.
 Also, a large furnace will turn on and off too quickly, resulting in a shorter lifespan.

 Poor furnace installation can lead to a short lifespan.
-Hence, the need to contact a professional to run the installation.
+Hence, the a need to contact a professional to run the installation.
 Professional furnace installation will enable you to avoid double expenses.

 For instance, if the ductwork isn’t properly sealed, sized, or designed, it will affect the airflow of your furnace and its efficiency.
 Poor furnace installation can also result in poor drainage systems for high-efficiency furnaces and incorrectly installed fuel lines which negatively impacts the system’s lifespan.